 By DJ Sixsmith

-In Week 15 of the NFL season, the New England Patriots wrapped up another AFC Division title and the Washington Redskins came up small on Monday Night Football.
+In Week 14 of the NFL season, Tom Brady got revenge against the Baltimore Ravens and the Dallas Cowboys lost for only the second time this year.
 This season, NFL fans will be able to hear even more about their favorite teams in a brand new digital show called Boomer Between the Games.
 Hosted by NFL on CBS analyst and WFAN radio host Boomer Esiason, the former NFL quarterback gives his thoughts on the week that was in the National Football League and chats with an all-star roster of guests about the upcoming week of games.

 Boomer Between the Games will be available every week here on CBS Local Sports.
-Throughout the entire season, guests like former NFL linebacker Bart Scott will join Boomer.
-Former NFL player Brian Jones stops by next week to look back at Week 16 and look ahead to the great games in Week 17.
+Throughout the entire season, guests like former NFL linebackers Brian Jones and Bart Scott will join Boomer.
+Former NFL player Mike Quick stops by next week to look back at Week 15 and look ahead to the great games in Week 16.
 Join the conversation with Boomer each week by using #BoomerBTG and one of your tweets could be included in next week’s show.

 DJ Sixsmith is the Editorial Director of Boomer Between The Games and a play-by-play announcer for ESPN 3 and the Big East Digital Network.
 Follow DJ on Twitter @DJ_Sixsmith.